-The retained earnings of the Company is in excess of 100% of its paid up capital by P5.78 million for the year ended March 31, 2021.
+The retained earnings of the Company is in excess of 100% of its paid up capital by P32.88 million for the year ended March 31, 2022.
+There were no approved appropriation as of March 31, 2022.
 These unappropriated retained earnings will be subjected to yearly cycle of capital structure review wherein management will determine the amount of cash dividends to be declared, subject to statutory approvals and clearances.